Migrating from Custom XSLT Build Files in the Slate-Hosted Application

 3. Be sure to adjust submission requirements in Application logic, changing ‘Section’ to point to the new custom form page.

 4. After implementing the form page, open the file in Files and select Delete.
+All inactive files can be deleted as well, if you have not already done so.

-This configuration, which was deprecated over ten years ago, predates the adding custom forms to the application as pages.
+You may find files that use the deprecated configuration Custom App Page (special use only).
+This configuration, which was deprecated over ten years ago, predates the ability to add custom forms to the application as pages.
 All XSLT-based application pages with this configuration must migrate to custom application pages made with forms.

+In Database → Files, select the /apply/ directory.
 All custom app page XSLT build files follow the naming convention app_, and have a file type .xslt.

 To narrow the list to only custom app page files: